 Queen Victoria Received This Brooch As A Wedding Gift

-This gorgeous sapphire brooch is said to be one of the Queen’s most treasured pieces of jewelry.
+This gorgeous sapphire brooch was said to be one of the Queen's most treasured pieces of jewelry.
 It was a gift presented to her great-great-grandmother Queen Victoria by her fiance Prince Albert the day before they were wed.

 Victoria admired the brooch so much that she wore it many times after her wedding day.
-Queen Elizabeth also wears it frequently.
-This photo shows her at a reception for secretaries held at The Queen’s Gallery in 2017.
+Queen Elizabeth also wore it frequently.
+This photo shows her at a reception for secretaries held at The Queen's Gallery in 2017.